Table of contents

 To qualify as valid proof of funds:

-• The money must be available when you apply and when the PR visa is issued
+• The money must be available when you apply and when your PR visa is issued

-• The funds must be readily accessible (no property equity or borrowed money)
+• Funds must be readily accessible — property equity and borrowed money are not accepted

 You may include: